-11.2.1.2 Restrictions on assigned variables
+11.2.1.2 Assigned Variables - Restrictions

 Only components of the specialized classes type, record, operator record, and connector may appear as left-hand-side in algorithms.
 This applies both to simple assignment statements, and the parenthesized, comma-separated list of variables for functions with multiple results.